bar181/openai-agents/modules/module4-llm-providers/docs/implementation_process.md

 - Reviewed logs and identified areas for improvement:
   - Noted that some tests are failing due to differences in implementation details
   - Provided recommendations for updating tests to match the current implementation
+- Created comprehensive `docs/phase5.md` with:
+  - Detailed documentation of the final checks performed
+  - Analysis of key achievements and challenges
+  - Recommendations for future improvements
+  - Overview of the module's capabilities and limitations
 - Successfully completed all phases of the module implementation